 Flexibility programs include yoga, pilates, tai chi, and post-workout stretching routines.

 How to Pick the Right Program

-Picking a workout program that is right means knowing what your goals are, what program type it will take (or a combination of programs) to reach your goal, and what resources you have available to complete the training program.
-You also want to be able to add exercises without causing pain or injury.
+Picking and choosing a workout program that is right means knowing what your goals are, what program type it will take (or a combination of programs) to reach your goal, and what resources you have available to complete the training exercise program.
+You also want to be able to add exercises and steps without causing pain or injury.